emmairwin/community_curriculum/participation/design_thinking_for_participation/en/design_thinking_full.md

-#Design Thinking for Participation - Full d.school Course
+#Design Thinking for Participation
 ![mozillians](https://farm4.staticflickr.com/3941/15622122962_f36afdd261_z.jpg)
 *image credit: [Mozilla in Europe](
 Mozilla in Europe)

+## Full d.school Course

 This strategy for Human Centered Design focused on Participation is preceded by the workshop introduction.
 Please ensure you have followed the steps outlined before beginning here.

-## Workshop

 ### Reinforce Outcome